-- Wood fireplaces are actually one of the top causes for a house catching on fire.
+- Wood fireplaces are actually one of the top causes of residential homes catching on fire.
 This is due to the flammable soot that starts to build up within a chimney, but also the flame that is exposed to flammable things within your home.

-- Wood fireplaces are notorious for releasing harmful emissions that you have to be careful of.
+- Wood fireplaces are notorious for releasing harmful emissions that you have to be careful of, such as formaldehyde.
 Smoke inhalation is dangerous, but carbon monoxide poisoning can be even more dangerous because it isn’t as obvious as smoke in the air.

 - Out of all of the main fireplace types, wood fireplaces are the biggest hassle to use.
 Cleaning the fireplace, building a fire, and maintaining a burning fire all take quite a lot of effort.

-- Since you have to let smoke escape through the chimney, you are guaranteed to lose quite a lot of heat through the chimney as well, making them very inefficient.
+- Smoke vents through the chimney; you are guaranteed to lose quite a lot of heat through the chimney, making them very inefficient.

-- The smell you have to deal with when it comes to wood fireplaces is something that most people don’t think about until it is too late.
-The smoky smell lingers for a long time and gets into everything.
+- The odor you have to deal with when it comes to wood fireplaces is something that most people don’t think about until it is too late.
+The smoky smell lingers for a long time and gets into your furniture, curtains, and carpets.

-- Wall and furniture staining are common due to prolonged exposure to smoke that makes its way into your home.
-You will need to paint frequently when you discover your white walls quickly yellow.
+- Wall staining is typical due to prolonged exposure to smoke that makes its way into your home.
+You will need to paint or wash your walls frequently when you discover them quickly turning yellow.

-- Think again if you want to mount a TV above your wood fireplace.
-This is a sure way to permanently damage your TV and you will have to buy a new one.
+- Think twice if you want to mount a TV above your wood fireplace.
+This is a sure way to damage your TV permanently due to extreme heat and smoke exposure.

-- You need a lot of space for the massive amount of wood you will be burning.
+- You need a lot of storage space for the large amount of wood you will be burning during the colder months.

-- Wood fireplaces are incredibly expensive to build as they are a major construction addition to your house.
+- Wood fireplaces are incredibly expensive to build as they are a major construction addition to your home.